In 'A Higher Loyalty,' James Comey Describes An 'Unethical, Untethered' President

 Given all this, it is mildly surprising that Comey's tell-all book withholds judgment on Trump's early presidency as a question of law.
 "I have one perspective on the behavior I saw, which while disturbing and violating basic norms of ethical leadership, may fall short of being illegal."

 This is somewhat reminiscent of the way Comey balked at the brink of indicting Hillary Clinton in her email controversy in 2016, saying she had been "extremely careless" about handling emails that may have been classified, but that no prosecutor would take the case to court.
-In his book, he ruminates on this decision, and on his October announcement of a partial and temporary re-opening of the email investigation just before the election.
+In his book, he ruminates on this decision, and on his October announcement of a partial and temporary reopening of the email investigation just before the election.

 He admits that he did it in part to dispel rumors, including within the FBI, that he was suppressing new evidence.
 He thought he needed to do it to prevent any cloud over Clinton's widely expected victory on Election Day.